Operese/cedar/internal/snaplist/README.rst

     # manifest files, changelogs, and a list of files in the rootfs.
     # If this is not set, only the rootfs will be created.
     artifacts: (optional)
-      # Used to specify that ubuntu-image should create a .img file.
+      # Used to specify that cedar should create a .img file.
       img: (optional)
         -
           # Name to output the .img file.